alkampfergit/personal-blog/codewrecks/content/post/old/2009/09/use-ioc-in-the-ui.md

 4. Validation of some object failed
 5. The server  fail with a specific reason that can be handled by the UI

 All these situation lead to different behavior of the UI.
-As an example point 3 should show a message that suggest the user to check connectivity because the server is unreachable, while for point 2 we could simply show a message like â€œthe server encountered an error, try again and if the error persist contact the supportâ€.
+As an example point 3 should show a message that suggest the user to check connectivity because the server is unreachable, while for point 2 we could simply show a message like *the server encountered an error, try again and if the error persist contact the support*.
 For each point I have always the same sets of actions to do, and I want a way to handle this only in one single point.

 The solution is using an interceptor that wraps the instance of the service.
 If a controller needs to use a service it simply declares a dependency